STFleming/EmSys_Lab1/README.md

 --------------------
 ### Square Wave Generator

 Next you are going to use Arduino to generate square waves from your device and measure the maximum possible frequency.
-In the second lecture there I explained the following which will be useful for this lab:
+In the second lecture I explained the following which will be useful for this lab:
 * The basic structure of an Arduino sketch i.e. what the ``setup()`` and ``loop()`` functions do.
 * How to drive an output pin ``HIGH`` and ``LOW`` using ``digitalWrite()`` [[Arduino digitalWrite documentation](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/)].
 * How to make your tinyPico wait using ``delay()`` and ``delayMicroseconds()`` [[Arduino Delay Documentation](https://www.arduino.cc/reference/en/language/functions/time/delay/)].
-* What a pointer, the address map of the TinyPico, and how we interact with hardware through pointers.
+* What a pointer is, the address map of the TinyPico, and how we interact with hardware through pointers.

 If you missed the lecture or want to recap these, the recording is available [[here]()] ``<passcode: >``.